newnuma/schedule_tool/README.md

 A `.env.example` in `frontend/` shows how to set `REACT_APP_WEBCHANNEL_URL` for the dev server.

+The frontend loads `public/qtwebchannel.js` which should match the `qwebchannel.js` bundled with your installed PySide6 version.
+If the file is missing, copy it from `site-packages/PySide6/Qt/resources/qtwebchannel/`.

 - **desktop**: loads the built React assets into `QWebEngineView`.
 - **web_debug**: starts a WebSocket based `QWebChannel` on the given port and opens `react_url` in your browser.
 The running dev server (`npm start`) should